Bash Syntax Cheat Sheet

 Command/ConceptDescriptionSyntax Example

-&&Executes the second command only if the first command succeeds.command1 && command2
+&&Executes a secondary command only if the first command succeeds.command1 && command2

 ;Executes all commands in sequence, regardless of their exit status.command1; command2